liapia99/Poet-Lens/README.md

 ```
 Now reboot your camera.
 Once the green built-in LED on the Pi turns solid then you can press the shutter button.

 A common problem that we had was that camera was failing.
-For that we just rebooted the camera by unplug and plugging back in the batteries.
+For that, we just rebooted the camera by unplugging and plugging back in the batteries.

-## Part 6.
+## Part 7.
 Make the power circuit
-[TODO] clean this up & explain steps :)

 <img width="1217" alt="image" src="https://github.com/carolynz/poetry-camera-rpi/assets/1395087/dca36686-fcfa-43ba-86f6-155bd1aab0e5">

-## Part 7: Change wifi networks on-the-go
+## Part 8: Change wifi networks on-the-go
 The camera needs wifi to work.
 You could always hardcode in your mobile hotspot by editing `wpa_supplicant.conf`.
 If you want to connect to new wifi networks on the fly, just follow [this simple tutorial](https://www.raspberrypi.com/tutorials/host-a-hotel-wifi-hotspot/) with plug-and-play code.
 (You can auto-run the tutorial's Flask app and our main camera code as two cron jobs at the same time.)

 To do the above tutorial, you'll need a second wifi adapter, plugged into your microUSB port.
 Definitely get a plug-and-play wifi adapter that works for Linux/Raspberry Pi.